 One in five marketers says video posts get the most success on social media.

 This is because 84% of buyers are convinced to purchase a product or service after watching a brand video.
 People are also twice as likely to share video content on social media.

 In this sense, it’s wise to personalize social media video ads to your target segments.
 Project management software monday.com does this with how-to videos that offer personalized solutions targeted at customer-specific problems.

-Customers who work or have interests within the logistic and warehousing sector will see the ‘how-to video’ for logistics and warehouses.
+Customers who work or have interests within the logistics and warehousing sector will see the ‘how-to video’ for logistics and warehouses.
 Architects will see the video about managing an architecture firm.

-Explainer videos are an extremely popular way for consumers to research new products and learn about how they work.
-96% of people admit that they’ve watched an explainer video to educate themselves about something they’ve purchased.
+Explainer videos are extremely popular for consumers to research new products and learn how they work.
+96% of people admit they’ve watched an explainer video to educate themselves about something they’ve purchased.

-To personalize your explainer videos, offer walk-throughs that are directly relevant to the customer’s needs or industry.
+To personalize your explainer videos, offer walk-throughs directly relevant to the customer’s needs or industry.